caoboyeehaw/bitchmap/README.md

 # Bitchmap
-Basically im trying to do some impossible shit but I can make this work I think.
+Basically im trying to do some impossible stuff but I can make this work I think.
 It's going to function as an everything-you-ever-needed colorbass pluggin.
+Its going to be developed in mosty Rust

 ## Resources
 - Going to see if I can implement this using JUCE